IntersectMBO/cardano-api/RELEASING.md

 * https://jqlang.github.io/jq/
 * https://mikefarah.gitbook.io/yq/

+>[!NOTE]
+> Steps which are only required when performing this process for the first time are marked with :four_leaf_clover: .

 In order to generate changelog files in markdown format use the following steps:

-1. *When doing this guide for the first time:* Clone the `cardano-dev` repo at the same level as `cardano-api`:
+1. :four_leaf_clover: Clone the `cardano-dev` repo at the same level as `cardano-api`:
     ```bash
     git clone https://github.com/input-output-hk/cardano-dev
     ```